-- 3.1 The site was inspected on the 19th June, 2018. - 3.2 This residential property is on the high side of the road and has a SE aspect.
-It is located on the gently graded middle reaches of a hillslope.
-No rock outcrops on the property.
-The Sydney 1:100 000 Geological sheet indicates the site is underlain by Hawkesbury Sandstone that is described as a medium to coarse grained quartz sandstone with very minor shale and laminite lenses.
-Sandstone bedrock is expected to underlie the surface at relatively shallow depths.
-The natural surface of the block
+3.1 The site was inspected on the 25th October, 2019, and previously on the 12th December, 2016.

+3.2 This residential property is on the high side of the road and has a S aspect.
+It is located on the gently graded upper middle reaches of a hillslope.
+Hawkesbury sandstone is exposed at the surface around the house.
+Where sandstone is not exposed, it is expected to underlie the surface at relatively shallow depths.
+The natural surface of the block has been altered little with the development to date.
+The proposed development will require excavations to a maximum depth of ~1.5m for the proposed pool and ~0.8m for the proposed house extension.
-J1829.

-20th June, 2018.

-Page 2.

-has been altered little with the development to date.
-The proposed subdivision will not alter the surface further for the proposed works.